 I did not go to university, can I still apply?

 Due to the academic nature of the internship, only applicants who have graduated (or will graduate by September 1st) from a university undergraduate degree will be considered.

 I am currently pursuing graduate studies, can I apply?

 Yes!
-Graduate students are welcome and encouraged to apply as well, so long as you are expected graduate your program the year you begin OLIP.
+Graduate students are welcome and encouraged to apply as well, so long as you are expected to graduate your program before you begin OLIP.